 If you add a diskette drive or a tape drive that attaches to the Diskette connector, make sure the signal cable you plug into the drive is attached to the Diskette connector on the system board.
-To identify the Diskette connector on the system board, see "Identifying signal cable connectors" on page 110.
-1. To attach the mounting bracket, align the screw holes and insert the two screws.
+To identify the Diskette connector on the system board, see "Identifying signal cable connectors" on page 118.